Types of articles

 Submission of manuscript

 Submit your manuscript using the SUBMIT YOUR MANUSCRIPT button at the bottom of this page.
 Two documents are required for a submission: a cover letter and the main document.
 The cover letter should include a 2-3 sentence description of the work; it may also include up to 3 suggested reviewers (with no conflicts of interest) and up to 3 non-preferred reviewers.
 The main document should include: (1) an abstract, (2) the main text with figures and tables embedded in the text (not at the end), (3) a reference list, (4) appendices (if any), and (5) supplemental online materials (if any).
-Submissions to JoE should follow APA style, but minor deviations from APA style that do not affect the readability of the manuscript are acceptable.
+Submissions to JoE should follow APA style, formatted as one column of double-spaced text, without manual hyphenation for words spanning line breaks.
 Create each file using any word processing program (e.g., Apple Pages, LibreOffice Writer, Microsoft Word) and submit the file along with a .pdf file.

 Once a manuscript is received at the JoE office, the editors will assign it to an associate editor, or they will handle the manuscript themselves.
 Typically, the manuscript will be reviewed by one consulting editor and two ad hoc reviewers.
 Authors should expect an action letter within approximately 6 weeks of submission, with an editorial decision of accept, reject, or revise.

 Accepted manuscripts may be submitted in the format of the original submission (e.g., .doc, .docx).
 Figures should be submitted as .eps, .tif, .jpeg, or .bmp files.
 The preferred format for tables is Excel (.xls).
 Tables can be submitted in Word, but they should be tables, not text with tabs to created columns.
 Please submit the code for any tables created in R.

 Policy on data sharing